 Loch Muick is in a pretty remote area.
 The nearest town is roughly ten miles away, and the closest public road ends about a mile from the lake.
 Combined with the fact that I went there out of season, I didn't see any humans all day.
-And while I went by myself, I wasn't alone: As I started the hike, I encountered pheasants, mountain hares, and a frog.
+But while I went by myself, I wasn't alone: As I started the hike, I encountered pheasants, mountain hares, and this frog:

 After I passed a pretty pine forest...

 ..the trail gradually started going uphill.
 The air was fresh, and it felt good.

 While there's a trail that links Loch Muick with one of the other lakes I wanted to see, there isn't a path to the second one, Buidhe.
 So, I had to make my own.

 Buidhe sits upstream of one of the rivers the trail passes, hence I started following the stream to get there.